stopdemir/Machine-Learning-Study/README.md

 # ML-Study

-A study covers several machine learning techniques
+Several machine learning techniques are applied to a finance-related dataset.
+The goal of this study is to compare the performance of these techniques on the dataset and to identify the most promising one(s).